elucian/bee/draft/generic.md

  ( id @ (type,type, ...) ∈ type)
 ```

-To modify an anonymous rule as argument by name Bee uses: "::"
+To modify an anonymous function as argument by name Bee uses: "::"

 ```
  (id :: (param ,param ...) => (...))
 ```

-Where: "id" is parameter name representing reference to rule.
+Where: "id" is parameter name representing reference to function.

 **Read next:** [overview](../syntax/overview.md)